Communities can form different bodies in order to be able to carry out Neighbourhood Planning processes.

-- The name of the neighbourhood area to which the application relates and a map which identifies the area.
+- The name of the neighbourhood area that the application relates to and a map of the area.

 - The contact details of at least one member of the proposed neighbourhood forum, which will be made public.

-- A statement which explains how the body / organisation which it is proposed be designated as a neighbourhood forum meets the conditions contained in section 61F(5) of the Town and Country Planning Act 1990, as amended.
-These conditions are that the body:
+- A statement that explains how the body or organisation meets the conditions contained in section 61F(5) of the Town and Country Planning Act 1990, as amended.
+In short, the forum must:

-Has a membership which is open to people who either live in the area, who work there, or who are ward councillors for the area has at least 21 members each of whom falls into one of the categories in (b) above.
+- Have a membership which is open to people who either live in the area, who work there, or who are ward councillors for the area.

-Generally a neighbourhood area application would be submitted and designated by the Council before a neighbourhood forum application is submitted, so that the Council can make a judgement on how well the membership of the proposed neighbourhood forum reflects the designated neighbourhood area.
-Community organisations may submit both applications simultaneously, and the 6 week consultation on each would run concurrently, however there is the risk that if the neighbourhood area boundaries are changed by the Council before it is designated the neighbourhood forum membership may not be appropriate.
-Neighbourhood forum applications may be submitted to the Council by emailing the City Policy Team at firstname.lastname@example.org, or by post to:Planning Strategy Group
+Community organisations can submit both applications at the same time, and the 6 week consultation on each would run concurrently, but there is the risk that if the neighbourhood area boundaries are changed by the Council before it is designated the neighbourhood forum membership may not be appropriate.

 Manchester City Council

 If you want to discuss your application before you submit it, or if you have any other queries about Neighbourhood Planning you can email us at email@example.com